LuanGrod/LuanGrod/README.md

 <details>
     <summary> 🎮 I love playing games </summary>
     <ul>
-        <li> I love challenges, just like any SoulsLike or Metroidvania
+        <li> I love challenges, just like any Soulslike or Metroidvania
         <li> I also like to play the big ones, as League and CS:GO
     </ul>
 </details>